espressif/esp-idf-monitor/README.md

 ## License

-This document and the attached source code are released as Free Software under Apache License Version 2 or later.
+This document and the attached source code are released as Free Software under Apache License Version 2.
 See the accompanying [LICENSE file](https://github.com/espressif/esp-idf-monitor/blob/master/LICENSE) for a copy.